SamNewmanSanders/Learning-OpenGL/README.md

-Two project objectives: **Learn basic graphics** and **gain optimization experience**

-So firstly I learnt openGL and made my program capable of rendering bouncing spheres inside a transparent box using basic lighting.
-(Also integrated imGUI).
-See version #1
+In this project I learnt graphics fundamentals and openGL.
+My program rendered bouncing balls inside a transparent cube with basic lighting and camera control. imGUI was also used.
+(Version #1)

-The second objective is to optimize the program.
-I intentionally used naive phsysics (sphere-sphere collisions) and naive rendering (no instancing) at first so I could see the effect.
-I also chose a simple ball collision program so I can focus on technique rather than scenario specific optimisation.
+My next objective was then to optimize the program.
+The bouncing ball sim is good for this as it is a simple idea so I can focus on optimization that isn't only applicable to this program.

-**Version #1** (naive version).
-1000 balls at average 18 FPS.
-Predictably 80% of time spent updating collisions.
+**Version 1** using naive ball-ball collision and rendering: **1000 balls at 18FPS**.
+80% of time spend on the collision update loops - O(N^2)

-**Version #2** (spatial partitioning).
-5000 balls at average 19.6 FPS.
-Ovbiously improved the updating speed, now only 34% of total.
-Still loads of room for improvement with SOA's, maybe compute shaders but would like to learn instancing first.
-Slo-mo'd the sim and physics still works.
-Video at https://drive.google.com/file/d/1xnR_nPwuwuIgMVL-JhT2dzjx7j-oGpEw/view?usp=drive_link, compression killed quality

-**Version #3** Implemented instancing which took a while.
-5000 balls at average 36.8 FPS, 43% of time spent rendering now.
-Definite improvement but somewhat dissapointed because I thought the performance improvement would be greater and it also induced a bug where I can see the individual triangles of the glass box.
-Tried to fix it but going to ignore for now.
-I think I can still improve rendering performance by avoiding vectors of objects but will go back to physics for now as it takes longer.
+**Version 2** implements spatial partitioning: **5000 balls at 19.6FPS**.
+25x improvement, now 34% spend on update loop

+**Version 3** implements instancing. **5000 balls at 36.8FPS**.
+43% spent rendering.
+Expected a greater performance improvement but rendering performance shouldn't be influenced by the particle number much now.
-Video at https://drive.google.com/file/d/1AadGuN_76DQubrQ6pWYZwHZHRWBp5F61/view?usp=drive_link, had to slow sim speed otherwise compression would ruin it
+Also a bug where I can see individual triangles of the box but I will ignore for now.
+Video at https://drive.google.com/file/d/1AadGuN_76DQubrQ6pWYZwHZHRWBp5F61/view?usp=drive_link, had to slow sim speed otherwise video compression would ruin it.

+Future optimisation ideas:
+  - Avoid vectors of objects which are bad for cache friendliness.
+Use arrays instead for variables like position, velocity (can go through these much quicker).
+AOS vs SOA
+  - Compute shader if implemented right would massively speed up update loop as its all parrallel computations.
+Be careful of double counting to maintain energy
+  - Improve hash function (use single 64 bit int)